Aman1470/Live-video-streaming/README.md

-# Lve-video-streaming with python & cv2
+# Live-video-streaming with python & cv2